Mother Goose and Grimm: Cameo appearances

-Grimmy made a couple of appearances in the CGI animated film Garfield Gets Real.
+Grimmy made a couple of appearances in the animated film Garfield Gets Real.
 His first appearance was in the cafeteria scene, when Odie jumps on the table that Grimmy's sitting at.
 His second one was when he was drinking out of the water fountain near the auditorium, in which he sees a poodle and immediately falls in love, drops the water on his head and follows the poodle.
 He later appeared again in another cafeteria scene in which everyone is thinking of an idea in which to bring Garfield and Odie to come back to Cartoonworld.
 He appeared again in the men's bathroom drinking out of the toilet, and is immediately embarrassed.
 This was similar to Dagwood's scene in which he is taking a bath.
 His final appearance was when everybody is cheering that they had brought back Garfield from the real world, in which he is in a crowd cheering.
 He did not appear in the sequels, Garfield's Fun Fest and Garfield's Pet Force.
 Grimmy also made an appearance as a pair of slippers in the Garfield and Friends segment, "The Name Game", with his ears excluded.